Do Go On - 541 - The Freedom House Ambulance Service

 A semi-trailer.

-You can move a few corpses and that.
+You could move a few corpses and that.

 Oh, yeah, yeah.